JasonCoombs/go-ethereum-old/README.md

 ## Go Ethereum VentureCurrency

+THIS REPOSITORY HAS BEEN ARCHIVED.
+PLEASE IGNORE.
+USE THE NEW REPOSITORY AT https://github.com/VentureCurrency/go-ethereum

-VentureCurrency Fork of the Official golang implementation of the Ethereum blockchain and protocol.
+(old, deprecated) This was the prototype alpha test of the VentureCurrency Fork of the Official golang implementation of the Ethereum blockchain and protocol.

 [![API Reference](
 https://camo.githubusercontent.com/915b7be44ada53c290eb157634330494ebe3e30a/68747470733a2f2f676f646f632e6f72672f6769746875622e636f6d2f676f6c616e672f6764646f3f7374617475732e737667